Purana Qila – Oldest fort in Delhi.

 EXCAVATED SITE

-In 1955, in some trail trenches sunk in the southeastern portion of the Purana Qila , pieces of the Painted Grey Ware turned up, apart from relics and remains of later periods.
+In 1955, in some trail trenches sunk in the southeastern portion of the Purana Qila, pieces of the Painted Grey Ware turned up, apart from relics and remains of later periods.

 Excavations were resumed here in 1969 along the flanks of the passage leading to the Water Gate in the eastern wall and continued till 1973.
-A settlement of the Painted Grey Ware people has not been located, but a continuous stratification from the Mauryan to Early Mughal period has certainly emerged.
+A settlement of the Painted Grey Ware people has not been located, but a continuous stratification from the Mauryan to the Early Mughal period has certainly emerged.

-Soak- wells lined with terracotta rings and burnt bricks have also been found , although most of the dwellings were made of mud bricks or wattle and daub, sometimes reinforced with wooden posts.
+Soak- wells lined with terracotta rings and burnt bricks have also been found, although most of the dwellings were made of mud bricks or wattle and daub, sometimes reinforced with wooden posts.

-The Northern Black Polished Ware continued during the Sunga period( 200-100 B. C.) Along with plain red pottery.
-The houses were largely built of local rubble or of mud brick over rubble foundations.
+The Northern Black Polished Ware continued during the Sunga period( 200-100 B.C.)
+Along with plain red pottery.
+The houses were largely built of local rubble or mud brick over rubble foundations.

-Stamped decoration marks the red earthenware of the next Saka-Khushan period(c.100B.C. -A.D.
+Stamped decoration marks the red earthenware of the next Saka-Khushan period(c.
+100 B.C. – A.D.
 300).
 Firm evidence of the chronology of this period is provided by the copper currency of the Khushans.
-The increasing use of burnt btick appears now to lend an urban look to the settlement.
+The increasing use of burnt brick appears now to lend an urban look to the settlement.

 Towards the end of the Rajput period (c, 900-1200) a massive rubble wall was raised to enclose perhaps part of the town, although the houses continued to be built with rubble brickbats and mud bricks.
-There was little change in pottery. coins of ‘bull and horseman’ type,have also been recovered from these levels.
+There was little change in pottery.
+Coins of ‘bull and horseman’ type, have also been recovered from these levels.

 Typical and fascinating objects of the Early Mughal period(1526-1556), representing the rule of Babur, Surs and Humayun, came from a refuse dump of discarded broken household objects.
-These included jars of eggahell- thin grey ware, glazed ware dishes and painted Chinese porcelain, a piece of which bears the Chinese inscription, made in the great Ming Dynasty (1465-87).
+These included jars of eggshell-thin grey ware, glazed ware dishes and painted Chinese porcelain, a piece of which bears the Chinese inscription, made in the great Ming Dynasty (1465-87).

 On another piece is inscribed a fairy tale in Chinese verse.
-Other interesting objects comprised glass wine bottles, a gold ear-ring inlaid with emerald and pearls and a coin of Adil Shah Suri(1552-53).
+Other interesting objects comprised glass wine bottles, a gold earring inlaid with emerald and pearls and a coin of Adil Shah Suri(1552-53).

 Share this Post on :